Alzheimer's disease: Epidemiology

-Regarding incidence, cohort longitudinal studies where a disease-free population is followed over the years have shown rates between 10 and 15 per thousand person-years for all dementias and 5–8 for AD in Spain and Italy, which means that half of new dementia cases each year are Alzheimer's disease.
-Advancing age is a primary risk factor for the disease and incidence rates are not equal for all ages: every 5 years after the age of 65, the risk of acquiring the disease approximately doubles, increasing from 3 to as much as 69 per thousand person years.
+In 2020, there were approximately 50 million people worldwide with Alzheimer's disease.
 The prevalence of AD in populations is dependent upon factors including incidence and survival.
 Since the incidence of AD increases with age, prevalence depends on the mean age of the population for which prevalence is given.
-In the United States in 2020, AD dementia prevalence was estimated to be 5.3% for those in the 60–74 age group, with the rate increasing to 13.8% in the 74–84 group and to 34.6% in those greater than 85.
-Prevalence rates in some less developed regions around the globe are lower.
+Prevalence rates in less developed regions around the globe are lower.
 Both the prevalence and incidence rates of AD are steadily increasing, and the prevalence rate is estimated to triple by 2050 reaching 152 million, compared to the 50 million people with AD globally in 2020.

+Regarding incidence, where a disease-free population is followed over the years have shown rates between 10 and 15 per thousand person-years for all dementias and 5–8 for AD in Spain and Italy, which means that half of new dementia cases each year are Alzheimer's disease.
+Advancing age is a primary risk factor for the disease, and incidence rates are not equal for all ages: every 5 years after the age of 65, the risk of acquiring the disease approximately doubles, increasing from 3 to as much as 69 per thousand person-years.

 Sex difference

-Women with AD are more common than males.
+Women with AD are more common than men.
 This difference has been thought to be due to women's longer life spans.
-According to one study when adjusted for age, both sexes were affected by Alzheimer's at equal rates.
+According to one study, when adjusted for age, both sexes were affected by Alzheimer's at equal rates.
 However, many studies have found even higher age-adjusted numbers for women, including the Framingham study which found women to have almost twice the lifetime risk of men.

-As of 2025 it is unknown why women are more commonly affected by AD, although many theories exist as mentioned in the section causes above.
+As of 2025, it is unknown why women are more commonly affected by AD, although many theories exist, as mentioned in the section on causes above.

 There are also observable differences in the disease course, as tau protein accumulates faster in women than in men.
 Also, presence of APOE4 increases AD risk more in women than in men.
 Even if the same amount of AD pathology observed in a woman compared to a man, there is greater cognitive decline in a woman.

-This is relevant for therapy, like the timing of anti-tau treatments or menopausal hormone therapy: In the Canadian Longitudinal Study of Aging women on MHT had higher memory scores than those who were not on MHT.
+This is relevant for therapy, like the timing of anti-tau treatments or menopausal hormone therapy: In the Canadian Longitudinal Study of Aging, women on MHT had higher memory scores than those who were not on MHT.